MaximilianSti/ocmmed_mirror/cluster_instructions.md

 ## Installation instructions

 The `cluster_install.sh` file contains the commands for downloading and installing OCMMED on a slurm cluster.
-Copy this file to your working directory on the slurm cluster, then run the command `sbatch cluster_install.sh`.
+Copy this file to your working directory on the slurm cluster, then run the command `sbatch cluster_install.sh`
+If you get the following error: `sbatch: error: Batch script contains DOS line breaks (\r\n) instead of expected UNIX line breaks (\n).`, you must use the command `dos2unix cluster_install.sh` before running sbatch.

-Below is an explanation of the commands that are used in this script.
+Below is an explanation of the commands that are used in the `cluster_install.sh` script.

 ```
 #!/bin/bash